Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

    * The name of your course.
    * The date you placed your order.
-   * The total charge for your order, in US dollars (USD).
+   * The total cost of your order.
    * The edX order number.
-   * A link to a receipt for each order.
+   * A link to a receipt for the order.

 #.
 To view information about a specific purchase, locate the transaction that
    you want, and then select **Order Details**.